These pages provide a general introduction to the 3.8m United Kingdom

 Infrared Telescope (UKIRT), the staff and some of their research activities

 at UKIRT.
-They also include recent press-releases and news items.
+They also include some recent press-releases and news items.

 - THE TELESCOPE: